-My parents's "sugo with polpette" (meatballs laid to rest in a thick rich tomato puree and stewed ever so slowly for hours.
-I have mentioned this before about getting to the bottom of the sauce pan and scooping that rich pulp and lathering it on a piece of pagnotta (Italian rustic bread) now that's Italian so good I would have a few of these what I called sauce sandwiches, absolutely amazing, you have to try it.
+My parents's "sugo with polpette" (meatballs laid to rest in a thick rich tomato sauce) was stewed ever so slowly for hours.
+I have mentioned this before about getting to the bottom of the saucepan and scooping that rich pulp and slathering it on a piece of pagnotta (Italian rustic bread).
+Sometimes a meatball would just happen to fall into the spoon, s___t happens right?
+Now that's being Italian, so good I would have a few of these what I called "sauce sandwiches", absolutely amazing, you have to try it.

 Actually, the order of plates in an Italian household would go something like this: Antipasto (appetizer), Primo (first course) which is usually pasta or minestra (soup).
 Then Secondo (second course) consisting of some kind of meat or fish accompanied by a Contorno (side dish) being cooked vegetables or salads.
 Then finally Dolce (sweets) and Frutta (fruits) and the finish, a robust espresso.
 It is always a feast and a great social experience.
-Now back to what we made today Meatballs as I was side tracked by the legalities of Italian cooking.
-We were asked by a charitable organization that helps patients with cancer make some food for them and their families at these troublesome times.
-We were honored and humbled to be able to help and trying to decide what to make.
-This particular family had small children and I thought how about some cute little meatballs cooked in San Marzano tomato sauce would be great.
-There would be enough sauce for them to make some pasta to enjoy.
+Just thought I would share that with you!

 For the meatballs: